cybercongress/cyb-archeology/docs/cyb.md

 ## Who is Cyb?

 We think web3 browser should be more than passive boring piece of code.
-And here helps our first principles - gamification and anthropomorphism.
+And here helps our first principle - anthropomorphism.

 **Cyb is a friendly personal immortal software robot who helps you explore the universes.**